1983 Formula One World Championship

-Brazilian Nelson Piquet won his second Drivers' Championship by two points, driving for Brabham.
+Nelson Piquet won his second Drivers' Championship by two points, driving for Brabham.

 Alain Prost (pictured in 1984), driving for Renault, finished runner-up by two points despite leading for most of the season.

 René Arnoux (pictured in 2008), driving for Ferrari, finished third, ten points behind Piquet.

 Ferrari won the Constructors' Championship with the 126C3.

 Renault placed second with the RE40.

 Brabham placed third with the BT52-BMW.

 The 1983 FIA Formula One World Championship was the 37th season of FIA Formula One motor racing.
 It featured the 1983 Formula One World Championship for Drivers and the 1983 Formula One World Championship for Manufacturers, which were contested concurrently over a fifteen-race series that commenced on 13 March and ended on 15 October.